‘One of the most interesting women in crime writing today’

 WHO IS INGRID SKYBERG?

-Meet the FBI’s Ingrid Skyberg, the toughest Special Agent ever to come out of Quantico.
+Meet Ingrid Skyberg, one of the toughest Special Agents ever to come out of Quantico.
+She’s tenacious, resourceful, virtually indestructible and just a little bit out of control.
 Assigned to the US embassy in London, Ingrid is on the case when an American citizen gets into trouble… or winds up dead… or is accused of a crime they didn’t commit.
-Resourceful, tenacious and indestructible, Ingrid Skyberg is utterly unputdownable and can take whatever her adversaries throw at her.
+Whether she needs to wear combat fatigues or a cocktail dress, Ingrid Skyberg always gets the job done.

-Read the latest on Eva Hudson and the Ingrid Skyberg FBI Thriller series.
+Read the latest on Eva Hudson and the Ingrid Skyberg Mysteries series.
 Alternatively, access the BLOG ARCHIVE

 Got a question?
 Or a suggestion?
 I’d love to hear from you.